Long-term Causal Inference Under Persistent Confounding via Data Combination: Extensions

-\Cref{corollary: covariate-exp-dr} shows that even under weaker \Cref{assump: ext-valid2,assump: unconfound-exp2}, outcome and selection bridge functions can be still used to identify the average long-term treatment effect.
+\Cref{corollary: covariate-exp-dr} shows that even under the weaker \Cref{assump: ext-valid2,assump: unconfound-exp2}, outcome and selection bridge functions can still be used to identify the average long-term treatment effect.
 This again has the doubly robust property in that it only requires one of the bridge functions to be correct rather than both.
-Compared to \Cref{thm: identification-DR}, \Cref{corollary: covariate-exp-dr} additionally incorporates the ratios $\Prb{G=O\mid X}/\Prb{G=E\mid X}$ to adjust for the covariate distribution discrepancy in the two types of data (\Cref{assump: ext-valid2}).
-It also uses the propensity score $\Prb{A=a\mid X, G=E}$ to account for the dependence between treatment $A$ and covariates $X$ in the experimental data (\Cref{assump: unconfound-exp2}).
+Compared to \Cref{thm: identification-DR}, \Cref{corollary: covariate-exp-dr} additionally incorporates the ratio $\nu(X) = \Prb{G=O\mid X}/\Prb{G=E\mid X}$ to adjust for the discrepancy in the covariate distribution of the two types of data (\Cref{assump: ext-valid2}).
+It also uses the propensity score $e_a(X) = \Prb{A=a\mid X, G=E}$ to account for the dependence of treatment $A$ on covariates $X$ in the experimental data (\Cref{assump: unconfound-exp2}).